hunter-teacher-cert/csci70300-summer-2021/daily/README.md

 	- remove(k) - removes theitem with key k from the hash table (this method is optional, only complete if you have time.

+  - Heapsort FOlder: ds/heap
+	Write an implementation of the heapsort algorithm.

 ## Day 0 - July 9
 ### Class intro